adriancarriger/experiments/image-navigation/test1/README.md

 # Visual Nav

-An Experiment navgating the web via images
+An experiment navgating the web via images